Axcezz/Equinox/equinox/README.md

 ## How Can You Contribute?
 Equinox is currently in development, and your expertise can make a significant impact.
 Whether you're an experienced developer or just starting, there are various ways to contribute:

 Code Contributions: Dive into the codebase, offer improvements, and help implement new features.
-The technologies used include Next.js, Typescript, React, PostgreSQL, Tailwind CSS, Nebula, and PrimeReact.
+The technologies used include Next.js, Typescript, React, PostgreSQL, Tailwind CSS and PrimeReact.

 Testing and Feedback: Playtest the game, identify bugs, and provide valuable feedback.
 Your insights can help enhance the overall gaming experience.